jacklule/DataViz-Syllabus/Tableau.md

 **Create New Sheets to Make Separate Maps for Alaska and Hawaii**
 - In order to make the dashboard more space efficient, we are going to create Hawaii and Alaska as separate maps.
-- In top tool bar find icon and select “Duplicate Sheet”
+- In bottom or top tool bar, hover over the icons until you find Duplicate Sheet.
+Sheet 2 will be created.
-- On Sheet 2, use the bottom zoom control with the square and magnifying glass to focus just on Hawaii.
+- In top tool bar (put your cursor on the white canvas) go to the bottom square and find the icon with the square and magnifying glass.
+It is a zoom tool.
+Use it to focus just on Hawaii.
 - Right click on bottom tab for Sheet 2 and rename -- Hawaii
 - Repeat steps and create Sheet 3 named -- Alaska.
 - On the main map, zoom into the continental US.
 Rename Sheet 1 -- 48 states.